-Cost of Living in Germany for International Students in 2026
+Cost of Living in Germany 2026: Food, Transportation & Other

 Do you want to study in Germany?
 It is really a good choice for many students.
 Germany has big universities, low or almost no tuition fee, and also a strong job market.
 Many Indian students go there every year.
 But before you go, you should know the cost of living in Germany.

-A single person needs minimum €992 per month to live in Germany, which becomes €11,904 per year.
-These expenses include rent, food, health insurance, and other normal things.
+A single person needs at least €992 per month which becomes €11,904 per year.
+This amount covers rent, food, health insurance, and basic expenses.
 For a family of four, the average monthly cost is around INR 3.2 lakh without rent.
-Still, the living cost in Germany is lower when you compare it with USA, Canada, or London.
+Still, Germany is more affordable compared to countries like the USA, Canada, or London.
+If you understand these costs early, it becomes easier to plan your budget.
+This guide will help you understand living expenses in Germany in a simple way.

 - Average Monthly Expenses in Germany for a Single Person 2026